s-zeid/elements/docs/index.md

     {name}:output

-If this argument is defined, a tmpfs will be bind-mounted at `/out` in the container, and any files in that tmpfs at exit will be moved to the host path specified by the user (which defaults to the AppImage's working directory).
+If this argument is defined, a temporary directory will be bind-mounted at `/out` in the container, and any files in that directory at exit will be moved to the host path specified by the user (which defaults to the AppImage's working directory).
+In addition, a second temporary directory will be bind-mounted at `/tmp/out` as a staging area for the output file.

+Both temporary directories will be located in a common parent directory in the user-supplied path's parent directory (or the path itself if it is a directory).

 If `/out` contains one file at exit, that file will be moved to the specified host path.
 If `/out` contains more than one file, the entire